buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ](diagrams/component/showcase-app.puml){#fig:impl_components_showcase_app}

 {@fig:impl_components_showcase_app} gives an overview over the components in the showcase application.
-The system contains an ASP.Net Razor Page^[
+The system contains an ASP.NET Razor Page^[
 <https://docs.microsoft.com/en-us/aspnet/core/razor-pages/>]
-application as the frontend, an ASP.Net API application with configured Zitadel^[<https://zitadel.ch>] OIDC authentication as "modern" backend service and another ASP.Net API application that only supports basic authentication as "legacy" backend.
+application as the frontend, an ASP.NET API application with configured Zitadel OIDC authentication as "modern" backend service and another ASP.NET API application that only supports basic authentication as "legacy" backend.
 The frontend can only communicate with the modern API and the modern API is able to call an additional service on the legacy API.